13 Things You’re Doing in Your Car—But Shouldn’t

 Eating a full meal

-Music during road trips and long commutes aren’t a problem, but using headphones isn’t the best thing to do while driving in your car.
-“Headphones decrease your awareness even more by filtering out other noises more than just your car’s speakers,” he says.
+Having some tunes playing through the car speakers during road trips and long commutes isn’t a problem, but you should avoid using headphones while driving.
+“Headphones decrease your awareness even more by filtering out other noises more than just your car’s speakers,” Reina says.
 Although it’s safer to make calls with headphones rather than taking a hand off the wheel, Reina says to be extra cautious since outside sounds will be harder to hear.

 Storing unnecessary items